 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

-You will be given cytarabine during a stay in hospital or in the chemotherapy day unit.
-A chemotherapy nurse will give it to you.
+You have cytarabine during a stay in hospital or in the chemotherapy day unit.
+A chemotherapy nurse gives it to you.
 Cytarabine can be given in combination with other cancer drugs.

 During treatment you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.